Israel–Saudi Arabia relations: Warming (post-2010s)

 In November 2017, the Israel Defense Forces chief of general staff gave an exclusive interview to Saudi media.
-Lieutenant General Gadi Eizenkot confirmed Israel's willingness “to exchange experiences with moderate Arab countries and exchange intelligence to confront Iran” and noting that on certain matters, “there is complete agreement between us and Saudi Arabia.”
+Lieutenant General Gadi Eizenkot confirmed Israel's willingness "to exchange experiences with moderate Arab countries and exchange intelligence to confront Iran" and noting that on certain matters, "there is complete agreement between us and Saudi Arabia."

 In November 2018, Netanyahu publicly defended Saudi Crown Prince Mohammad bin Salman in the wake of the killing of Jamal Khashoggi, stating "it is very important for the stability of the region and the world that Saudi Arabia remain stable", and privately urged the U.S. administration to maintain its strong security relationship with Saudi Arabia.

 In December 2018, the Wall Street Journal wrote that Ahmad Asiri, the general thought to be central in the murder of Jamal Khashoggi, had also been central in the connections between Saudi Arabia and Israel.
 He had visited Israel several times, being the highest placed Saudi official to do so.

-Overflight

-The General Authority of Civil Aviation forbids aircraft traveling to Israel from overflying Saudi airspace, but an exception was made for Air India from March 22, 2018, when they launched a flight from Delhi to Tel Aviv that would normally not fly over Saudi airspace.
+The General Authority of Civil Aviation forbids aircraft traveling to Israel from overflying Saudi airspace, but an exception was made for Air India from 22 March 2018, when they launched a flight from Delhi to Tel Aviv that would normally not fly over Saudi airspace.

-On September 2, 2020, Saudi Arabia announced that flights to the United Arab Emirates "from all countries" would be allowed to use Saudi airspace.
+On 2 September 2020, Saudi Arabia announced that flights to the United Arab Emirates "from all countries" would be allowed to use Saudi airspace.
 This was in response to the normalization of Israel–UAE relations and the launch of direct flights between the two nations in August 2020.
+In November 2022, 76% of Saudi respondents said they had negative views of the Abraham Accords.